 The Umbwe Route typically takes 5-7 days to complete, including time for acclimatization.

-The best time to climb the Umbwe Route is during the dry season, which is from June to October and from December to February.
+The Best Time To Climb Kilimanjaro is during the dry season, which is from June to October and from December to February.
 However, it is possible to climb the route at any time of year.

 The success rate for climbers on the Umbwe Route varies, but it is generally lower than some of the other routes on Kilimanjaro due to its steepness and challenging nature.